PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 Principles of Effective Response

-• All TASC provided and funded services are committed to a culture of open disclosure that encourages service providers to report and openly disclose any suspected or alleged incidents of abuse, neglect and exploitation.
+• Tasc is committed to a culture of open disclosure that encourages staff to report and openly disclose any suspected or alleged incidents of abuse, neglect and exploitation.

-• Any suspected or alleged incidents of abuse, neglect and exploitation of clients are reported in line with the requirements of the Service Provider’s Incident Reporting Policy.
+• Any suspected or alleged incidents of abuse, neglect and exploitation of clients are reported in line with the requirements of Tasc’s Incident Reporting Policy.

 • There is specific consideration of individual, organisational and systemic issues around client-to-client abuse.